 A new anthology ”Transnational Othering – Global Diversities, Media, Extremism and Free Expression”, edited by professor Elisabeth Eide, professor Kristin Skare Orgeret and Nil Mutluer (PhD) addresses issues such as the rise of extremism and terrorism, conflicts concerning diversity and minority rights, as well as the situation for freedom of expression.
-The contributors are from a range of countries, such as Indonesia, Tunisia, Bangladesh, Pakistan, Afghanistan, Turkey, most of them with a Muslim majority population.
+The contributors are from a range of countries, most of them with a Muslim majority population.

 We asked professor Elisabeth Eide a few questions about the new book.